Kevin Grove

 Health System Resilience in Post-Maria Puerto Rico

-As co-investigator on three National Institute of Health-funded research projects, affiliated with FIU’s REACH Resaerch Network on Health & Society in Latin America, my research on health system resilience in post-Maria Puerto Rico situates the country’s health system collapse after Hurricane Maria in the wider context of the slow emergency of colonial violence, dispossession, and disinvestment.
-This work is demonstrating how resilience, when taken up in the public health sector in a colonial context, can paradoxically narrow the scope of care.
+As co-investigator on three National Institute of Health-funded research projects, affiliated with FIU’s REACH Research Network on Health & Society in Latin America, my research on health system resilience in post-Maria Puerto Rico situates the country’s health system collapse after Hurricane Maria in the wider context of the slow emergency of coloniality and dispossession.
+This work is demonstrating how resilience, when taken up in the public health sector, can paradoxically narrow the scope of care.
 This is the case not only in terms of access to, and quality of health services, but also in relation to wider practices of care that create alternative forms of social relations not predicated on relations of coloniality.
-In this way, while resilience initiatives often promote citizen empowerment, in post-Maria Puerto Rico, resilience is instead further undermining capacities for self-determination, even as many Puerto Ricans are actively inventing new practices of care and sovereignty within and against ongoing US colonial rule.
+In this way, while resilience initiatives often promote citizen empowerment, in post-Maria Puerto Rico, resilience is instead undermining capacities for self-determination, even as many Puerto Ricans are actively inventing new practices of care and sovereignty.
 See:

 Rodriguez-Madera, S. et al. 2021.
 The Impact of Hurricane Maria on Puerto Rico’s Health System: Post-Disaster Perceptions and Experiences of Health Care Providers and Administrators.
 Global Health Research & Policy 6: 44.